1st-rapid-response-force/Training-Programs/docs/source/branding_and_recruitment/recruitment_posts.rst

     As a unit we have over 30 MOS codes backed up with more than 35 training programs which combined total over 700 A4 pages of written training content.

-    All of our training programs are written by active duty military personnel with real life experience at both the office and NCO level but have been adapted to our specific ARMA environment.
+    All of our training programs are written by people with real life experience but have been adapted to our specific ARMA environment.
 This is a step change to the regular "Modified Field Manual" approach of some units as it means we are only training useful and applicable information.

     The 1st RRF is an environment where anyone can fulfill their ambitions of leadership at any level in confidence that they will receive the highest quality training necessary to perform their function in a correct and standardized way.